PICore: Physics-Informed Unsupervised Coreset Selection for Data Efficient Neural Operator Training

 Despite these advantages, there are two main data limitations of neural operators.
 First, they require significant amounts of training data to learn these mappings.
 Since PDE solvers require high-resolution data over several time frames for accurate training, such training data can be several gigabytes large \citep{PDEBench2022}.
 This poses a challenge for training in resource-constrained systems where such models would be trained and deployed, such as for weather prediction \citep{pathak2022fourcastnet, bonev2023spherical} and carbon storage \citep{tang2024multi}.
 Secondly, this training data needs to be labeled by including both the initial condition and the ground truth solution.
 While generating initial conditions is cheap, as they can usually be sampled from a prior distribution, generating ground truth data requires running the full simulation through numerical solvers.

 Coreset selection \citep{agarwal2005geometric, sener2017active} is a data-efficient training strategy that identifies a subset of the original training data that is most informative for model learning.
 Once this subset is identified, training only needs to be done on this subset, significantly reducing training time.
 However, this requires the full labeled training data to select a subset, which does not alleviate the cost of collecting labels.
 On the other hand, active learning \citep{9178457, 9234504} minimizes data annotation costs by only labeling a subset of the training data at each iteration.
-Active learning selects a subset by a proxy metric such as Bayesian \citep{NEURIPS2021_50d2e70c, 8579074} or representation-based methods \citep{YANG2022108836, kim2022defense} at each training iteration, and trains only on that subset.
-While this does decrease labeling costs at each iteration, active learning requires a significant portion of the dataset for training, reducing convergence speed \citep{li2024survey}.
+Active learning selects a subset by a proxy metric such as Bayesian \citep{NEURIPS2021_50d2e70c, 8579074} or representation-based methods \citep{YANG2022108836, kim2022defense} at each training iteration, and trains only on that subset. \rebuttal{A limitation of many iterative active learning strategies is that repeatedly alternating between selecting points and updating the model can increase training time and reduce convergence speed}.
 Thus, we pose the following research question:

 \textit{How can we simultaneously reduce training time and labeling ground-truth solutions for Neural Operator learning?}